-Measured by numbers of full time lobbyists and persons involved, the top law firms with public policy capabilities in Brussels are (in alphabetical order): Alber & Geiger, Covington, DLA Piper, Freshfields Bruckhaus Deringer, Norton Rose Fullbright, Squire Patton Boggs and Steptoe & Johnson.
-Other prominent law firms with lobbying capabilities include: Bird & Bird, Gide, K&L Gates, Keller and Heckman, Linklaters, Mayer Brown and Latham & Watkins.
+Measured by numbers of full time lobbyists and persons involved, the top law firms with public policy capabilities in Brussels are (in alphabetical order): Alber & Geiger, Covington, DLA Piper, Freshfields Bruckhaus Deringer, Norton Rose Fullbright and Squire Patton Boggs.
+Other prominent law firms with lobbying capabilities include: Bird & Bird, Fieldfisher, Gide, K&L Gates, Keller and Heckman, Linklaters, Mayer Brown, Latham & Watkins and Steptoe.

 Interestingly some of the largest US law firms in Brussels (e.g. Cleary Gottlieb with 90 lawyers here) lack any dedicated lobbyists.
 As discussed elsewhere, a number of law firms are not on the transparency register despite having lobbying capabilities, including prominent firms Sidley Austin and White & Case.